-Reid J. Schar is co-chair of the firm’s Litigation Department, managing partner of the San Francisco office, and a Fellow of the American College of Trial Lawyers.
+Reid J. Schar is a Fellow of the American College of Trial Lawyers, serves as co-chair of the firm’s Litigation Department, and is managing partner of the San Francisco office.
 Individuals and businesses seek him out as lead trial counsel in a wide variety of lawsuits and arbitration proceedings involving complex commercial and financial transactions.
 He also counsels boards and board committees of public and private companies on a variety of sensitive and complicated matters, and conducts board and management-driven investigations involving various subjects domestically and internationally.

 Since joining Jenner & Block in 2012, Mr. Schar has been involved in multiple, significant litigation cases, representing clients in high-stakes, multi-district litigation, nationwide class actions, consumer and securities fraud claims, contract disputes, civil RICO matters, professional malpractice claims, and antitrust issues, as well as high-profile investigations.
 In one matter, he led a team that obtained a more than $1 billion judgment in a breach of contract action.

 During his 13-year tenure as an assistant US attorney for the Northern District of Illinois before joining the firm, Mr. Schar led a number of significant prosecutions and trials, including United States v.
 Rod Blagojevich, the case that led to the conviction of the former Illinois governor.
 Mr. Schar also served as counsel to the US attorney, providing management, personnel, and other guidance for the US Attorney’s Office, including charging decisions involving businesses and individuals, strategic investigation decisions, and interactions with various Department of Justice components and officials.